 Etter Health Center

 Health is key at Shippensburg, and the Etter Health Center takes care of you when you are sick or injured and helps you to stay well and prevent illness.
-We’re located in the Wellness Center on the ground floor of Naugle Hall, and our hours of operation are:
+We’re located in the Wellness Center on the ground floor of Naugle Hall.

 Student Health Services Mission